Thai curry

 How To Make (Inexpensive) Restaurant-Quality Thai Curry At Home—It’s So Easy!

-Thai curry is extremely flavorful and delicious, and surprisingly inexpensive to make!
+Thai curry is extremely flavorful and delicious.
+It’s also surprisingly inexpensive to make!
 All you need is a few tablespoons of Thai curry paste, a can of coconut milk, and your favorite veggies and meat.

-When I lived in Las Vegas I had access to some of the best Asian cuisine in the country and a wide variety of Asian markets.
+When I lived in Las Vegas I had access to some of the best Asian cuisine and Asian markets in the country.
 I stopped eating at Thai restaurants after making Thai curry at home just one time, mainly because my family and I felt that our meals tasted exactly like those served at the restaurant!

 Here’s more about what Thai curry is, along with tips that can help you make this incredibly healthy and tasty meal at home for just a fraction of the cost of eating out.